Thai junta delays polls, raising questions about return to democracy

 Around 200 supporters showed up outside the court on Tuesday.
 Some shouted: "The people's prime minister!
 Yingluck is the people's prime minister!
 You must fight on!"

-The court banned her from travelling overseas and agreed bail terms of 30 million baht (£578,849.12).
+The court banned her from traveling overseas and agreed bail terms of 30 million baht ($899,300).
 The next hearing is set for July 21.

 The case against Yingluck is the latest twist in a long-running political saga that includes more than a decade of on-off violence that has pitted supporters of Yingluck and her brother Thaksin, himself a former prime minister, against the royalist-military establishment that sees the Shinawatras as a threat and reviles their populist policies.